Yakir-Shlez/AutoChess/README.md

 AutoChess is a chess board to play with alone and feel as real and traditional as possible.

 # Note
-Please be aware that AutoChess is (and probably always will be) a work in prograss!
+Please be aware that AutoChess is (and probably always will be) a work in progress!

 ## How AutoChess come to be

 AutoChess come to be from the frustration that come from playing chess (and honestly, losing :sweat_smile:) on my smartphone instead of a proper full size board.

-In additiona to a personal project, AutoChess turned into ours electrical engineering degree final project for HIT college.
+In addition to a personal project, AutoChess turned into ours electrical engineering degree final project for HIT college.

 ## AutoChess objectives: